Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed values for precision and scale of coordinate fields.
 * Fixed query for retrieving related objects during editing.
 * Removed wrong application of client-side validation to input buttons.
-* Also for form plugins there are base classes generated now, for easier extensibility and customisability.
+* Also for form plug-ins there are base classes generated now, for easier extensibility and customisation.
 * Usage of prepared statements in repository classes.
 * Many minor bugfixes und refactorings (e.g. request object usage).
-* For all details see [closed tickets on Github](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.6.0).
+* For all details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.6.0).

 ## ModuleStudio 0.5.4 (Nov 29, 2011)